-As of December 31, 2021, we had a backlog of \$11,800.
+As of December 31, 2022, we had a backlog of \$12,001.
 The amount of backlog represents revenue that we anticipate recognizing in the future, as evidenced by purchase orders and other purchase commitments received from customers, but on which work has not yet been initiated or with respect to which work is currently in progress.
-Backlog at December 31, 2021, was comprised of the following elements: 72% in purchases of DC power systems by telecommunications customers in the U.S., 27% in purchases by our advanced mobility customer for commercial vehicles, and 1% in purchases customers in other markets.
+Backlog at December 31, 2022, was comprised of the following elements: 63% in purchases of DC power systems by telecommunications customers in the U.S., 32% in purchases by telecommunications customers outside the U.S., 1% in purchases by customers in the marine industry, 1% in purchases in military markets, and 3% in purchases by customers in other markets.
 Due to overall shortage of commodities worldwide caused by COVID, our largest customers have placed orders with delivery dates up to nine months in the future.
 We believe this provides us better control on operational efficiencies and inventory management.
 We believe the majority of our backlog will be shipped within the next twelve months.
 However, there can be no assurance that we will be successful in fulfilling such orders and commitments in a timely manner or that we will ultimately recognize as revenue the amounts reflected in our backlog.

-Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk.
+Item 7A.Quantitative and Qualitative Disclosures About Market Risk.